Who are you anyway? Are you even qualified to be looking at any of this?

 How do you deal with tracking polls?

-So, just as a poll that gives three different results out of the same set of responses to questions needs to be weighted to be fair, similarly if a pollster releases daily results based on the last X days of ongoing polling that continues over an extended period of time, counting each daily result as a seperate poll would give that pollster undue influence in the averages.
+So, just as a poll that gives three different results out of the same set of responses to questions needs to be weighted to be fair, similarly if a pollster releases daily results based on the last X days of ongoing polling that continues over an extended period of time, counting each daily result as a separate poll would give that pollster undue influence in the averages.

 One way to deal with this is to only record the tracking poll when the new poll doesn't overlap at all with the last one that was included.
 So a daily tracking poll that always contains the last five days of results would only be shown every 5th day.
 This is actually what this site did in 2016.